harbaum/MiSTeryNano/bl616/README.md

 # BL616

 The Tang Nano 20k contains a [BL616 MCU](https://en.bouffalolab.com/product/?type=detail&id=25) which is equipped with a firmware that emulates a [FT2232D](https://ftdichip.com/products/ft2232d/) to act as a USB debug and flash interface to the FPGA and its SPI flash.

+Additionally, seperate [BL616 based board like the M0S Dock](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html) are available which can be connected to the Tang Nano 20k.

+This directory contains:

+  * [misterynano_fw](misterynano_fw) is the current firmware for use with MiSTeryNano.
+It's currently meant to be used with a seperate [M0S Dock/BL616](https://wiki.sipeed.com/hardware/en/maixzero/m0s/m0s.html)  board and is currently not meant to be used with the internal BL616 of the Tang Nano 20k (read below for more details).
+  * [usb_hid](usb_hid) is an early version of a BL616 firmware that acts as a USB host for USB keyboards and mice and translates their input to the PS2 protocol.
+It can be used to interface USB keyboards and mice to FPGAs boards that expect PS2 keyboards and mice.
+Early versions of MiSTeryNano used it.
+This has been replaced by [misterynano_fw](misterynano_fw).
+  * [friend_20k](friend_20k) is the original firmware shipped with the BL616 in the Tang Nano 20k.
+It can be used to restore the BL616 to the factory state if e.g. [misterynano_fw](misterynano_fw) or [usb_hid](usb_hid) have been flashed onto the Tang Nano 20K's internal BL616 MCU.
+You'll need the [friend_20k_bl616.bin](https://raw.githubusercontent.com/harbaum/MiSTeryNano/main/bl616/friend_20k/friend_20k_bl616.bin) and its [config file](https://raw.githubusercontent.com/harbaum/MiSTeryNano/main/bl616/friend_20k/friend_20k_cfg.ini).

+## BL616 on the Tang Nano 20K

 The Tang Nano 20k comes with an ```UPDATE``` button which can be used to update or replace the firmware of the BL616.
 It is thus possible to repurpose the BL616 to provide custom functionality in conjunction with the FPGA.

 There are several ways to cope with the fact that the on-board BL616 is responsible for updating the FPGA: